Why Local Elections in the UK Moved Bonds, the Pound, and Stocks

 Time for a quick “receipt check.”
 The latest US Consumer Price Index (CPI) shows prices rose 0.6% in April.
-This is the highest level since July of 2023 Over the past year, prices are up 3.8%, faster than March’s 3.3% pace.
+Over the past year, prices are up 3.8%, half a percentage point up from the previous month and the highest level since May 2023.

-As a quick reminder, CPI is the US’ way of tracking how the prices of everyday goods and services change over time.
+As a quick reminder, CPI is the way the US tracks how the prices of everyday goods and services change over time.

 The loudest voice in the report was, not surprisingly, energy.
-The energy index jumped 3.8% due to the Strait of Hoemuz supply crisis and drove over 40% of the overall monthly increase.
+The energy index jumped 3.8% due to the Strait of Hormuz supply crisis, accounting for over 40% of the overall monthly increase.

 Meanwhile, the “can’t-ignore-it” basics kept climbing:

-“Core CPI” removes food and energy to see if inflation is sticking around in the background.
-In April, core prices rose 0.4% month over month, and 2.8% over the year.
+“Core CPI” removes food and energy to see if inflation is sticking around even without these volatile items.
+In April, core prices rose 0.4% month over month and 2.8% over the year.

-That matters because gas prices can cool off quickly, especially after a short spike.
-Core inflation is different, it tends to linger and move more slowly.
-When that starts heating up, it suggests inflation is more than a one-off story, and it becomes much harder for policymakers to relax.
+That matters because prices at the pump can cool off quickly, especially after a sudden spike.
+Core inflation is different; it tends to linger and move more slowly.
+When it starts heating up, inflation can become much harder for policymakers to tackle.

 Right after the release:

-The big question people are asking now if April a one‑off energy punch, or the start of a messier inflation streak?
+The big question people are asking now is if April was a one‑off spike due to the energy punch, or the start of a messier inflation streak?

 Want to explore more?
 Download our free app to unlock expert news updates and interactive lessons about the financial world.